If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

 And the list goes on.

 The idea is to give you pointers to work with.
-You can research further on the list above with your country’s annual events.
+You can further research the list above with your country’s annual events.

 Characteristics of Event Blogging

-Unlike regular blogs, event blogs have unique characteristics that make them different from regular ones.
+Unlike regular blogs, event blogs have unique characteristics that differentiate them from regular ones.

 Below I discussed some of the apparent characteristics of event-niche blogging.